debt free life guide

 There is only so much we can cut out of a budget.
 However, there are always opportunities to make more money to get some room back in the budget.

 What can you think of that can possibly help you to increase your income?
 Can you declutter your home and sell things to make a bit of cash?
 Take up a side hustle to bring in a little more each month?
-Can you pick up some gig work, drive for Doordash or Uber, do paid surveys online, start a blog?
-The list is endless but it’s your time that is limited, so think about what might work for you.
+Can you pick up some gig work, drive for Doordash or Uber, do paid surveys online, or start a blog?
+The list is endless, but your time is limited, so think about what might work for you.

 Make Sure You Have an Emergency Fund

-During the past few years, everyone has been hit hard by the pandemic.
+During the past few years, the pandemic has hit everyone hard.
 Forbes reports that nearly 40% of Americans dipped into their emergency savings during the pandemic.
 In Canada, STATSCAN Reports that only “23.9% of households reported having established or built up an emergency savings fund” at all.

 Not having a sufficient emergency fund is a major factor that contributes to taking on more debt when unexpected expenses arise.